Tbaytel's Accessibility Plan

 The Built Environment

-Understanding how persons with disabilities use and interact with physical spaces is essential to removing barriers that prevent their full access and participation.
-This is true for Tbaytel employees at work, visitors to our buildings, and customers shopping for telecommunications services at our retail store.
+Understanding how persons with disabilities interact with physical spaces and the environment around them is essential to removing barriers that prevent full access for employees at work, visitors who come to our office buildings, and customers served at our retail store.

 Barriers Identified

-• Automatic door buttons should hold the door open longer for some doors.
+- Automatic door buttons should hold doors open longer, and some accessible toilets have inaccessible pull doors.

-• Lunchrooms could have more accessible appliances for wheelchair users.
+- Lunchrooms lack accessible appliances for wheelchair users.

 Short-Term Action Plan